What to do when spring is in the air

 Also called “allergic conjunctivitis”, annoying eye allergies lead many of our patients to seek eye care at Washington Eye Doctors.
 What is the best treatment to soothe your symptoms?
 And is there anything you can do to get rid of your spring allergies?
 Our eye doctor shares some tips on how to recognize and relieve your painful peepers.

 Stay away from your spring allergies trigger

 Be on the defensive – avoid allergens.
 This is by and large the most important action you can take to prevent your eye irritation.
 However, since grass and tree pollen are the most common triggers, you’re likely scratching your head (and your itchy eyes) as you wonder how you can successfully avoid these widespread, airborne irritants.
-Before you lock yourself in your bedroom and wait for the cold weather to blow in, our Washington optometrist has some easier solutions to recommend:
+Before you lock yourself in your bedroom and wait for the cold weather to blow in, our Washington, D.C. optometrist has some easier solutions to recommend:

 - Keep your windows closed when the pollen count is high.
 Use a/c in your home, office, and car in order to keep the air around you clean and clear.

 - Don’t rub your eyes!
 Rubbing your itchy eyes is a great way to spread the pollen all over, exacerbating your symptoms.

 - When outdoors, wear glasses and sunglasses to block pollen from contact with your eyes.

 - Don’t wear your contact lenses!
 Contacts can make spring allergies worse for your eyes, because the pollen sticks and accumulates on them.

 - As soon as you go indoors, rinse your eyes with saline drops and wash your hands well.